 However, managing these elections isn’t always easy.
 Ensuring that every fraternity or sorority member has a fair chance to vote, keeping the election within the sorority/fraternity budget, and keeping people honest are just a few of the challenges that the fraternity and sorority members managing the election must face.

 Using online tools for sorority and fraternity elections can be a great way to ease the process and ensure every member of your Greek organization gets a fair chance to vote.
 Before we get into how going online can help with running a sorority election or a fraternity election, let’s take a look at the traditional voting process.

 The “Traditional” Sorority/Fraternity Election Process for House Officers

 While specific Greek organizations (and even individual chapters on certain campuses) might have a different fraternity voting system or sorority election process, there are two key components to most elections:

 After the debates and speeches fraternity/sorority members receive their ballots to fill out.
-In particularly close elections, these ballots may need to be recounted several times for various positions.
+In particularly close elections, a recount may need to occur for various positions.